 - Easy Glaze Icing: This easy cookie icing is easier to make than royal icing.
 However, it doesn’t provide the same sharp detail.
 It also takes a good 24 hours to dry.

 - Vanilla Buttercream: A half batch of my vanilla buttercream is plenty to decorate today’s batch of bunny sugar cookies.
+You can see how we decorate these shamrock sugar cookies with buttercream.
 It doesn’t completely dry, so stacking the decorated cookies isn’t ideal.

 I used my royal icing on the pictured cookies.
 The taste reminds me of marshmallows, so it’s perfect for these PEEPS inspired bunny sugar cookies!